 - 18 years of age or older.

-Applicants need to be aware of the eligibility requirements for taking the state certification testing and employment.
+Applicants need to be aware of the eligibility requirements for taking the state medication aide written examination and employment.
 Persons with a criminal record, substance abuse problems or health problems that would interfere with safe practices may be ineligible for state testing and/or employment.
 Anyone with an open court case should not register until that case is resolved.
 This does include misdemeanor traffic citations or anything requiring a court appearance.